eNMS-automation/eNMS/docs/inventory/configuration_management.rst

 The filtering system uses the following parameters:
   - ``Search text``: the text (word or sentence) to search for in the configuration.
   - ``Regular expression``: whether we're looking for a regular expression match or not.
-  - ``Search only current configuration`` and ``Search in all configurations``: eNMS doesn't just store the most recent configurations, but the 10 most recent configurations by default.
-You can choose whether to search for the text in the last retrieved configurations, or in all configurations stored in the database.
+  - ``Search only current configuration`` and ``Search in all configurations``: eNMS doesn't just store the most recent configuration, but instead, it stores the 10 most recent configurations by default.
+You can choose whether to search for the text in the last retrieved configuration, or in all configurations stored in the database.

 .. image:: /_static/inventory/configuration_management/search_configuration.png
    :alt: Search Configuration.